gauravnba/gauravnba.github.io/_projects/1-the-draft.md

 ---
 layout: project
 title: "The Draft"
-excerpt: "So far, the most complete game that I have worked on.
-It was a 8 month project, in which we made a VR strategy, fighting game."
+excerpt: "The first complete game that I had worked on, in college.
+It was a VR, strategy, fighting, sports game."
 image: "/images/Projects/TheDraft/ArcherGameplay.jpg"
 ---
 The Draft is a virtual reality, strategy sports, game where the units are also the ball.
 The idea behind The Draft is giving the player complete control of all aspects of the game.
 A traditional RTS game lets the player control the strategy and micro manage units but the actual combat itself is not under player’s control and they are a battle of stats and rules.
 In a full combat game, the player doesn’t have the control of unit movements like that of an RTS.
 The Draft is a unique blend of real time strategy, turn based action and first person combat.